 The first five (5) people to email me at

 baruch [at] tabanpour [dot] info will have the opportunity to share ramen with me at Ramen Ishida.
-I will pay $14 worth of your meal :D. Limited time offer!
+I will pay for one bowl of ramen :D. Limited time offer!

 I have wanted to start a ramen log for a while now.
 To finally kick it off, I decided to eat 3 bowls of ramen this past Thursday.
 It was heavenly.